hamza24farrukh/fp-invoiceai/README.md

 ## Testing

-The project includes a comprehensive **pytest** test suite with **86 test functions** across 7 test modules, covering all core managers, processors, and AI model wrappers.
+The project includes a comprehensive **pytest** test suite with **129 test functions** across 8 test modules, covering all core managers, processors, AI model wrappers, and the model evaluation framework.

 ### Running Tests